 The body can’t differentiate between good or bad stress so it’s important to learn to manage all stress.
 A stress management retreat can help you regain your sense of overall well-being as well as benefit you physically, psychologically, and emotionally.
 A wellness getaway can provide practical ways for you to manage stress.
 Wellness retreats include a variety of programs and typically run from three days to a week.
 This gives you time to rejuvenate emotionally as well as replenish the body.
 A stress management retreat restores balance and can influence positive lifestyle changes.
 These may include:

-· Changes in Diet.
+- Changes in Diet.
 It is common for people to turn to food to try and relieve stress.
-Eating impulsively or choosing unhealthy foods can wreak havoc in the body.
+Eating impulsively or choosing unhealthy foods can wreak havoc on the body.
 Eating healthy foods can make a big difference in terms of managing stress.
 Some foods have properties that detoxify the body and others help boost the immune system.

 Who Makes a Good Candidate for a Stress Management Retreat?

-If you have been under chronic stress for a while, you may benefit from a stress management or wellness retreat.
-Attending a health retreat can help prevent long lasting effects on your health.
+If you have been under chronic stress for a while, you may benefit from stress management or wellness retreat.
+Attending a health retreat can help prevent long-lasting effects on your health.
 It can also provide long-term health benefits and help you learn how to manage stress in the future.
 It may be time for you to get your life back into balance if you: